-Searches of Lockers, Desks, and Storage Areas
+Searches of Lockers, Desks and Storage Areas

-Students may be assigned lockers for storing and securing their books, school supplies, and personal effects.
-Lockers, desks, and storage areas are the property of the district.
-Neither right nor expectation of privacy exists for any student as to the use of any space issued or assigned to a student by the school and such lockers and other spaces are subject to search in accordance with district policy.
+Students may be assigned lockers for storing and securing their books, school supplies and personal effects.
+Lockers, desks and storage areas are the property of the district.
+Accordingly, students have no expectation of privacy in the lockers, desks and storage areas they use or are assigned (RCW 28A.600.220).

-No student may use a locker, desk, or storage area as a depository for any substance or object which is prohibited by law or school rules or which poses a threat to the health, safety or welfare of the occupants of the school building or the building itself.
+No student may use a locker, desk or storage area as a depository for any substance or object which is prohibited by law or school rules, or which poses a threat to the health, safety or welfare of the occupants of the school building or the building itself.